Grounding-Driven Attack: Improving Encoder-based Adversarial Transferability against Large Vision-Language Models: Grounding-Driven Attack

 \textbf{(2) Image–Image Loss.} This loss measures the cosine distance between $I_{\text{adv}}$ and the original image $I$.
 Let $f_v^{\text{all}}(\cdot) \in \mathbb{R}^{(HW+1) \times d_v}$ denote all visual tokens from the vision encoder (including both [CLS] and $H \times W$ patch tokens) before projection.
 The loss is:

-Using all tokens, rather than only the [CLS] embedding or the projected vision features, can capture both coarse- and fine-grained visual semantics, ensuring that perturbations alter detailed features and overall representation.
-By maximizing this loss, we distort the holistic visual semantics of $I_{\text{adv}}$.
+Using all tokens, rather than only the [CLS] embedding or the projected vision features, can capture both coarse- and fine-grained grounded visual representations, ensuring that perturbations alter detailed features and overall representation.
+By maximizing this loss, we distort the holistic grounded representation of $I_{\text{adv}}$.